-8. Insulin-Like Growth Factor-1 (IGF-1)

-- BioAcoustically Speaking, when lacking, blood sugar may be unbalanced, and oxygen is insufficient.
+8. Insulin-Like Growth Factor-1 (IGF-1) - BioAcoustically Speaking when this is lacking, blood sugar may be unbalanced along with feeling of oxygen not being optimal.

-\cdot Works in conjunction with growth hormones.

-\cdot Plays a role in reducing fat mass and increasing muscle mass.
+- Works in conjunction with growth hormone. - Plays a role in reducing fat mass and increasing muscle mass.

-9. Cortisol (in Controlled Amounts) -

-BioAcoustically Speaking, when lacking, it is usually associated with upper back pain.
+9. Cortisol (in Controlled Amounts) - BioAcoustically Speaking when this is lacking, it is usually associated with upper back pain.

-\cdot Mobilizes stored fats during fasting or intense exercise.

-\cdot Chronic high levels, however, can lead to fat storage, particularly around the abdomen.
+- Mobilizes stored fats during fasting or intense exercise. - Chronic high levels, however, can lead to fat storage, particularly around the abdomen.

-10. Leptin - BioAcoustically Speaking, when lacking, lung surface proteins may be stressed.
+10. Leptin - BioAcoustically Speaking, if this is low lung surface proteins may be stressed.

-· Regulates appetite and energy.

-• High leptin sensitivity encourages fat burning, though leptin resistance can lead to fat accumulation.
+- Regulates appetite and energy balance. - High leptin sensitivity encourages fat burning, though leptin resistance can lead to fat accumulation.

-11. Irisin - BioAcoustically Speaking, when lacking, you may experience a low tolerance to temperature changes.
+11. Irisin - BioAcoustically Speaking, if this is low, you may experience a low tolerance to temperature changes.

-· Produced during exercise.

-· Converts white fat into brown fat, which burns calories to produce heat.
+- Produced during exercise. - Converts white fat into brown fat, which burns calories to produce heat.

-12. Peptide YY (PYY) - BioAcoustically

-Speaking, when lacking, you may experience joint pain and less flexibility.
+12. Peptide YY (PYY) - BioAcoustically Speaking, if this is low, you may experience joint pain and less flexibility.

-· Reduces appetite and promotes fat utilization.
+• Reduces appetite and promotes fat utilization.

-[Peptide YY3-36 (PYY3-36) is a protein hormone primarily secreted by the cells lining the small intestine in response to food intake.
+[Peptide YY3-36 (PYY3-36) is a protein hormone that is primarily secreted by the cells lining the small intestine in response to food intake.
 It plays a crucial role in regulating appetite and satiety by signaling the brain to reduce food intake and increase feelings of fullness.
 PYY3-36 acts on specific receptors in the hypothalamus, leading to decreased hunger and increased energy expenditure.]

-The amino acid Carnitine is essential for fat burning.
-BioAcoustically Speaking, if low, you may experience more food sensitivities.
+The literature reports that the amino acid, Carnitine, is essential for fat burning.
+BioAcoustically Speaking, if Carnitine is low you may experience more food sensitivities.